-Cine Fantasy is a festival that promotes films, animations, celebrations, lectures, courses, honors, panels and training focused on the seventh art for the Brazilian public, big names of the local segment and invited countries.
+Cine Fantasy is a festival that promotes films, animations, celebrations, lectures, courses, honors, panels, and training focused on the seventh art for the Brazilian public, big names of the local segment, and invited countries.
 Each issue brings together more than 150 participating films.
 The event has been supported by our Rede Vamp and has existed since 2008.
 In 2011 we were invited to curate animations from the "Dark Little Tales" segment which featured animated short films with a slightly romantic footprint and somber endings.
 Here in Brazil, initiatives like Cine Fantasy are rare.
-Until at least halfway through the current decade we had only Fantas Poá in Rio Grande do Sul and Cine Fantasy in São Paulo.
+Until at least halfway through the current decade we had only Fantas Poá in the Rio Grande do Sul and Cine Fantasy in São Paulo.
 Today the context has improved somewhat and more Brazilian states and cities have developed smaller festivals turned to fantastic cinema.
 For about four years I kept the regular Sarau Midnight Mysteries event and the Fantàstica Academy with partners in bookshops and bookstores in São Paulo that offered a closer approximation of the creators of the genre.
 These events brought together more than 150 people.
 Another initiative I support and participate in is Cine Phenomena.
 I am the master of ceremonies and present short lectures on the works of the fantastic exhibited there.
-Unfortunately the last Cine Fantasy took place in 2016 and so far the producers and creators have not announced a new date.
+Unfortunately, the last Cine Fantasy took place in 2016 and so far the producers and creators have not announced a new date.
 I'm hoping for them to return in 2018.

 How long have you been involved with Cine Phenomena?
 How many people attend it each time it’s held?